marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

   Enable UndefinedBehaviorSanitizer, a fast undefined behavior detector.
   Various computations are instrumented to detect undefined behavior at runtime.
+See https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html for more details.
+The run-time behavior can be influenced using the
+  :envvar:`UBSAN_OPTIONS` environment variable.
 Current suboptions are:

   .. option:: -fsanitize=shift